perpetualtoday/perpetualtoday.github.io/content/post/meet-lyrebirds-birds-that-can-mimic-all-kinds-of-sound.md

 \[TO DO: GRAPHIC\]

-In a photo shared in Reddit last March 18, one of its users transcribed the full 8 kilobytes of the virus' RNA sequence based on data by the U.S. National Center for Biotechnology Information (NCBI-NIH).
+In a photo shared to Reddit last March 18, one of its users transcribed the full 8 kilobytes of the virus' RNA sequence based on data by the U.S. National Center for Biotechnology Information (NCBI-NIH).

 **What is RNA, anyway?** DNA consists of four base-pairs; Adenine, Thymine, Guanine, and Cytosine.
 The order of these base pair arrangements decide the characteristics of the living organism.
 RNA is a result of this DNA being _"transcripted"_ ; and in contrast to the two-strand DNA, it only has one strand.